ColinFay/rpinterest/README.md

 ##Access the API

-In order to get informations from the API, you first need to get an access token -- [Pinterest token generator](https://developers.pinterest.com/tools/access_token/).
+In order to get informations from the API, you first need to get an access token from the [Pinterest token generator](https://developers.pinterest.com/tools/access_token/).

 ##Install rpinterest